openSUSE/news-o-o/_posts/2007-11-21-opensuse-kdegnome-packaging-day-30th-november-1st-december.markdown

 So join our effort in creating more packages for your favourite Linux Distribution!

-Dirk Mueller and Michael Wolf
+Dirk Mueller and Michael Wolf In this way, we can save our [https://writemyessay4me.org/](https://writemyessay4me.org/) plethora of time and in fascinating work